Table of Contents

 Modern B2B SaaS companies face an increasingly complex buyer journey where prospects engage across multiple touchpoints before making purchasing decisions.
 Without systematic prioritization, sales teams waste time on unqualified leads while high-intent prospects may not receive timely follow-up.

-Lead scoring addresses this challenge by creating alignment between marketing’s lead generation efforts and sales’ need for qualified opportunities.
-According to Forrester, organizations using predictive scoring are 2x more likely to exceed revenue goals, while Gartner research shows lead scoring improves sales productivity by up to 20%.
+Lead scoring addresses this challenge by creating alignment between marketing’s lead generation efforts and sales’ need for qualified opportunities:

-For CMOs and GTM leaders, lead scoring provides measurable ROI by optimizing the entire revenue funnel.
-Marketing teams can assess campaign effectiveness based on lead quality scores, while sales leaders gain visibility into pipeline predictability and conversion patterns.
+For CMOs and GTM leaders, lead scoring provides measurable ROI by optimizing the entire revenue funnel while establishing the architectural foundation for scalable growth operations.

 Lead Scoring Framework and Models